PhobGCC/PhobGCC-doc/README.md

 # PhobGCC Documentation Hub
 This is a central location for documentation for the PhobGCC custom Gamecube controller.

+Come chat with us on the [PhobGCC Discord](https://discord.gg/eNJ7xWMvxf)!

 ## For Buyers and Users

 [PhobGCC Buying Guide](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phob_Buying_Guide.md)